 Housing costs in Escalon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Escalon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Escalon are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Escalon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Escalon is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Escalon who work in office and administrative support (13.42%), sales jobs (12.23%), and management occupations (10.19%).
+There are especially a lot of people living in Escalon who work in office and administrative support (12.39%), sales jobs (11.13%), and management occupations (9.09%).

+Escalon is a very ethnically-diverse city.
 The people who call Escalon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Escalon residents report their race to be White, followed by Asian.
 Escalon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.81% of the city’s residents.
-Important ancestries of people in Escalon include Irish, Italian, Portuguese, and English.
+People of Hispanic or Latino origin account for 23.20% of the city’s residents.
+Important ancestries of people in Escalon include Irish, Italian, Portuguese, German, and Scottish.

 The most common language spoken in Escalon is English.
 Other important languages spoken here include Spanish and Portuguese.